 Although there may be hundreds of factors why your West Chester home’s central air conditioner may need to be looked at by a certified contractor, there are a few reasons that are quite common.
-Knowing what they are may help you to understand what a technician is referring to when they discuss the options for correcting the problem.
-Here are the 5 most common problems that may cause your air conditioning system to break down.
+Knowing what they are may create some personal understanding what a technician is referring to when they discuss the options for correcting the problem.
+Here are the top five problems that may cause your air conditioning system to break down.
 Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

-Bad, haphazard or uncertified A/C wiring is dangerous and a probable fire hazard.
+Bad, haphazard or uncertified A/C wiring is risky and a probable fire hazard.
 Bad wiring may stop the system from getting power or can short the circuit breaker.

 - Your Air Conditioner is Depleting refrigerant

-Refrigerant (also known as Freon) is the chemical that cools the air in your air conditioning system.
-Low refrigerant usually will suggest a leak or problem with the refrigerant system.
+Refrigerant (more commonly referred to as Freon) is the chemical that cools the air in your air conditioning system.
+Reduced levels of refrigerant may suggest a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, 90% of the time that suggests there is a leak.
-All refrigerant leaks should be found and repaired.
-For news about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.
+All refrigerant leaks should be detected and repaired.
+For news about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.

 - Outside AC fan is not turning

 The fan on your air conditioner outside is responsible for moving the heat from your West Chester home to the outside air.
-If the fan on the outside unit doesn’t perform correctly, proper heat transfer does not occur and the air conditioning compressor may overheat and trip the safety overload.
-Worse yet, it may cause internal damage to the compressor.
+If the fan on the outside unit doesn’t run, proper heat transfer does not occur and the air conditioning compressor may overheat and trip the safety overload.
+The consequence of this action could result in internal damage to the compressor.

 - Outside air conditioner unit not functional